robotics-upo/lightsfm/README.md

 To use the library in you project, you need two things mainly:

-- First, to implement the virtual methods of the map.hpp header.
-So you can chose how to pass the obstacles map to the library.
+- First, you need to use the structure Agent (sfm.hpp) to represent your pedestrians.
-- Secondly, you need to use the structure Agent (sfm.hpp) to represent your pedestrians.
+- Secondly, to define you agents' obstacles.
+Two options: by implementing the virtual methods of the map.hpp header (to pass them through Map* map).
+Or by filling the obstacles vectors of the agents.
-- Finally, with your defined map and agents, you can call different methods:
+- Finally, with your defined obstacles and agents, you can call different methods:

   `std::vector<Agent>& computeForces(std::vector<Agent>& agents, Map* map) const;` To compute the social forces for all the agents.